brisbanemakerspace/bms-wiki/tools/digifab/cncrouter.md

 # Induction Process
 This tool requires an induction!
 It's loud and messy, and can cause serious injury or damage if used incorrectly.

-Our induction process requires a payment of $30, but includes 2 endmill bits.
+Our induction process requires a payment of $30, but includes 2 endmill bits used during the induction that you get to keep.
 You must read this entire wiki page, and watch every video listed above ***before*** booking in.

 [Book the induction here](#https://calendly.com/brisbane-makerspace/cnc-router-induction) (NOTE: not live yet)